Residential waste & recycling services

 Please refer to the following link for more information:

-Available from April 1 to December 15, LRS provides a simple option for landscape waste collection.
+Available from April 1 to November 30, LRS provides a simple option for landscape waste collection.
 Landscape waste is collected street-side.
-Landscape waste must not exceed 35 gallons and 60 pounds in weight.
+Landscape waste must not exceed 35 gallons and service is limited to ten kraft bags, 60 pounds in weight.
 Branches must be bundled with biodegradable string/ twine not exceeding four feet in length, 36 inches and 60 pounds.

 LRS has a single-stream recycling center dedicated to sorting and separating recyclables.
 This 40,000 square-foot facility is designed to handle more than 110,000 tons of high-grade residential and commercial single-stream recyclables, sorting, separating and allocating over 20 tons of waste per hour.

 - Recyclable plastic items are #1 – #7 except #6.